 Rocky Horror is the film that really took off.
 But there does appear to be a thread through all of your films—something to do with wicked satire, the surreal and a reverence for genre film itself.
 Are there other unexpected commonalities we could find?

 My main interest in genre is in re-inventing it, mixing popular and arthouse conventions.
 And satire, as Variety once said, is what closed last week – a truism I was reminded of with Shock Treatment, which came and went very quickly.
 In being a savage satire on cults, it bit the hand that fed it.
-It still gets some late night screenings, but not many.
+However, 40 years after the event, there is a resurgent interest in this underrated movie.
+It has recently been re-released on Blu-ray in Europe by Arrow Films and is finding a whole new audience.
 It was meant to be a sequel to Rocky, though I never saw it that way.
 It was prophetic in depicting a world captive to reality television, yet made before reality TV was invented.
 I felt it was a better movie than Rocky Horror, which has the feel of a home movie, but Rocky has hidden depths and a lot of heart.
-Shock Treatment has a great score but it was more cartoonish and severe.
-All my movies are in some way provocative but that one was more sting than tail.
+Shock Treatment has a great score, looks terrific and plenty of bite.
+All my movies are in some way provocative but that one had a lot of sting in its tail.